Dhannnu8300/High_Cloud_Airlines_Analysis/README.md

 - It involves data extraction, cleaning, and visualization using Excel, Power BI, Tableau, and MySQL.
 Insights highlight higher passenger traffic on weekdays, variations in flight distances, and disparities in airline load factors.

+## Recommendations:
-## Recommendations: strategic marketing for weekend travel, optimizing flight allocations for longer distances, and enhancing customer experience.
+Strategic marketing for weekend travel, optimizing flight allocations for longer distances, and enhancing customer experience.
 The dashboards provide data-driven insights to improve airline performance and passenger satisfaction.